bizzycola/MidiGameBoi/README.md

 Once you build the program, run it once and it will generate config files for you to edit.

+## Random Notes
+Random note #1: This app will not work at all if the Windows Task Manager has focus.
+Pretty sure they did that on purpose to stop annoying programs from preventing their own demise.

 ## Configuration
 There are two configuration files for this program(in the Data folder, auto generated on run if not present):